syncthing/docs/users/faq-parts/general.rst

 iOS has significant restrictions on background processing that make it very hard to run Syncthing reliably and integrate it into the system.

-However, there is a commercial client for iOS that is compatible with Syncthing. [#mobiussync]_
+However, there is a commercial packaging of Syncthing for iOS that attempts to work within these limitations. [#mobiussync]_

 .. [#mobiussync] https://www.mobiussync.com